smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 ### Example 2: Use Cases for = ALL

-Here is another (more elaborate) example using the = ALL operator with a correlated subquery.
+Here is another (more elaborate) example using the `= ALL` operator with a correlated subquery.
 Feel free to modify the data and the requirements to experiment with different ways to produce the expected output.

-Given the following tables: Sales Representatives and Top Selling Products by Quarter; calculate the following commissions for the year.
+Given the following tables: `Sales Representatives` and `Top Selling Products by Quarter`; calculate the following commissions for the year.

-*  If ALL the top selling products for the quarter are from one region only, all sales representatives from that region receive a $1000 bonus.
+*  If all the top selling products for the quarter are from one region only, all sales representatives from that region receive a $1000 bonus.
 *  If the top selling products for the quarter are from different regions, all sales representatives from those regions receive a $250 bonus.
 *  If a sales representative is assigned to a region that did not have a top selling product for the year, they receive a goat.